Foods that went bad – Chemical analysis findings

 Terpenes – the monoterpenes can oxidize (or reduce) to turpentine-smelling molecules, e.g p-cymene.
 Two year old cans of orange juice are a well-known example.

-Sorbic acid breakdown by resistant molds, a small carboxylic acid with 6 carbons and 2 double bonds is decarboxylated to pentadiene, a highly volatile hydrocarbon
+Sorbic acid breakdown by acid resistant molds: the small carboxylic acid with 6 carbons and 2 double bonds is decarboxylated to pentadiene, a highly volatile hydrocarbon

-MEK (methyl ethyl ketone) and others from mold growth.
+MEK (methyl ethyl ketone) and other ketones from mold growth.
 It has a paint thinner odor or blue cheese odor.

 Oxidation of fats/oils can end up with a varnish odor

-Coconut oil can hydrolyze to soapy, free lauric acid flavor
+Coconut oil can hydrolyze and cause soapy flavor due to free lauric acid (the C12 fatty acid)